-The WASD and QWER keys are zone controlled and can also have different colors, if you desire.
+The WASD and QWER keys are zone controlled and can also have different colors if you desire.
 You might notice that these keys also have some extra highlight with the backlighting.
 Honestly, I wish they’d stop doing this, especially considering you can now change the color.
 It would be nice to have the option for all the keys to look alike.

 In the end, it’s a decent typing experience for me, but I think there will be a number of people out there that won’t like the keyboard at all.
 A little more feedback from the keys would certainly help, but I think the forward keyboard location will be more of the deal breaker.
 And then there’s the keyboard layout.

 So the layout is mostly normal, but there are some oddities that need to be pointed out.
-The arrow keys are pretty small, for starters, and there’s a couple keys missing from your standard layout.
+The arrow keys are pretty small, for starters, and there’s a couple of keys missing from your standard layout.
 I think the most irritating missing key for me is the PrintScreen key(or lack thereof).
 I haven’t had to use the snipping tool in a long time…

-You’ll notice that there’s also no Numpad, as there’s a trackpad in it’s place.
+You’ll notice that there’s also no Numpad, as there’s a trackpad in its place.
 But the Numpad isn’t totally gone.
-In fact, if you hit the key above the trackpad (probably where Printscreen should have gone), it’ll illuminate the trackpad to look and function like a Numpad.
+In fact, if you hit the key above the trackpad (probably where PrintScreen should have gone), it’ll illuminate the trackpad to look and function like a Numpad.

 It actually works pretty well, but it takes a lot of practice to get used to.
-The biggest drawback is it disables the trackpad, so if you need to navigate to the field you need to use the numpad with, you need to navigate there before you activate the numpad.
+The biggest drawback is it disables the trackpad, so if you need to navigate to the field you need to use the NumPad with, you need to navigate there before you activate the NumPad.
 And after that, you’ll need to rely on the keyboard to get to the fields you want to go to, else rely heavily on activating and deactivating the Numpad constantly.
 Honestly, I can only see myself using this feature when using a regular mouse.

 So about that trackpad?
 It’s actually pretty nice, considering it’s ridiculously small.
-But that’s jusr it – it’s ridiculously small!
+But that’s just it – it’s ridiculously small!
 Not height wise – it’s just really, really narrow.
 Seeing the size of it from pictures at Computex, I expected the worst.
 But after using it for a while, I’m pleasantly surprised at how well it tracks and registers multi-touch gestures.